gadabout/ember-cli-locales-pods/README.md

 Enjoy translating your pods with the language files in the pod directory!

+# WARNING:
+Very new.
+Working very well for us, but proceed w/ caution and provide any feedback and we'll update accordingly!

 ## What is ember-cli-locales-pods?
 Say you have an activities route
 ##### Generate regular route: